-1. NUDITY

-- a) NUDITY is not permitted in TAPPS artwork. - b) The human body will be clothed with no exposure or implied exposure of skin from the armpit to 3 inches above the knees. - c) The only exception for a study of the human form with less restriction will be the portrayal of Jesus during the scourging, hanging on the cross, or burial each with the appropriate garb. - 2. profane references to anything, - 3. obscene language - 4. extreme violence - 5. self mutilation - 6. any content that offends the moral standards of the community, fellow peers, and the TAPPS Board of Directors and Officers. - 7.
-Any attempt to override the restrictions will cause the artwork to be disqualified.
+- 1. NUDITY - a) NUDITY is not permitted in TAPPS artwork. - b) The human body will be clothed with no exposure or implied exposure of skin from the armpit to 3 inches above the knees.

-VI.
-TAPPS database INFORMATION

-- A. The TAPPS State Art Competition will close for all adds, deletes and changes as shown on the TAPPS calendar. - B. Once the competition has closed for all changes, adds, and deletes, schools will be able to make changes to their entries on TAPPS database. - C. Late entries are subject to double fees, school sanctions, and the possibility of not competing. - D. Student substitutions ONLY (no additions) for categories 13, 15, 16 can be made until the date posted on the TAPPS website.
-Substitutions for these categories will be made through our CONTACT US link.

-E. TAPPS database results during the competition will be posted as soon as they are verified.
+- c) The only exception for a study of the human form with less restriction will be the portrayal of Jesus during the scourging, hanging on the cross, or burial each with the appropriate garb. - 2. profane references to anything, - 3. obscene language - 4. extreme violence - 5. self mutilation - 6. any content that offends the moral standards of the community, fellow peers, and the TAPPS Board of Directors and Officers. - 7.
+Any attempt to override the restrictions will cause the artwork to be disqualified. - VI.
+TAPPS database INFORMATION - A. The TAPPS State Art Competition will close for all adds, deletes and changes as shown on the TAPPS calendar. - B. Once the competition has closed for all changes, adds, and deletes, schools will be able to make changes to their entries on TAPPS database. - C. Late entries are subject to double fees, school sanctions, and the possibility of not competing. - D. Student substitutions ONLY (no additions) for categories 13, 15, 16 can be made until the date posted on the TAPPS website.
+TAPPS database results during the competition will be posted as soon as they are verified.